Is wine ‘o’ clock posing a major threat to your health?

 It’s also a gateway to amplifying depression, stress and anxiety.
 Alcohol disrupts our sleeping patterns, so we feel more tired out and in a worse mood than before we reached for the wine the night before.
 Alcohol also has the capacity to spring anxious feelings onto you during situations where you’d normally be OK with… or even thrive.

-Other health risks:
+Other health risks of alcohol

 ABOUT THE AUTHOR